Umami Pot

 Ingredients

-• 1 Tbsp (0.07oz./2g) dried wakame (If you use salted wakame, you will need about 12 times the amount of dried wakame.)
+• 1 Tbsp dried wakame seaweed (If using fresh wakame, you will need about 12 times the amount of dried wakame.)

 Instructions

-• Soak the rinsed rice in water (amount indicated in the recipe) in a pot for at least 30 minutes.
+• Soak the rinsed rice in water (as specified in the ingredient list) in a pot for at least 30 minutes.

-• Add A (sake, mirin, salt) to the pot and stir.
+• Add seasonings (sake, mirin, and salt) to the pot and mix.

 • Cover the pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).
+Once boiling, reduce the heat to low and cook for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).

 • Turn off the heat and let it steam for 10 minutes with the lid still on.

-• Remove the lid, then add the wakame to the rice and mix.
+• Remove the lid, then add the wakame pieces to the rice and mix.

 Notes